jose-10000/tutorials/1/README.md

 - Knowledge about docker, kubernetes and git.
 - Install docker, kubectl, kompose and argocd.
 - A linux machine, or a virtual machine with a linux distribution, wsl is also an option, but I recommend using a virtual machine.
+- If you want to use a VM, make it with at least 15GB of disk, 2 cores, and 4GB of RAM.

 ```bash